cornell-brg/engrg1050-2022-mini-lab/docs/index.md

 requirements and technology constraints.
 This lab includes four parts that should enable you to appreciate how hardware and software come together to create a complete Internet-of-Things (IoT) system.
-The following figure illustrates the high-level template such an IoT system.
+The following figure illustrates the high-level template for such an IoT system.

 ![](assets/fig/curie-project-diagram.png)